8-week course: Mindfulness for Health & Well-being

 £195.00 per person

 Book easily and securely online below, or by phoning 01803 732542

 Please click here to see our booking and cancellations policy

 Limited bursaries are available for those experiencing financial hardship.
-Please contact the bookings secretary at least 4 weeks in advance if you wish to apply
+Please contact our Programme Administrator on [email protected] at least 4 weeks in advance if you wish to apply